a-mabe/todo-tada/README.md

 This app is currently **in progress and actively under developement**.
 Feel free to utilize GitHub issues, particularly the enhancement (feature request) tag, to suggest things as I'm developing the app.

+For more detailed information on the design, development status, and implementation of the app, please [see the wiki](https://github.com/a-mabe/todo-tada/wiki).

 # Status and Contributing

 The workflow for this app utilizes [GitHub Projects](https://github.com/a-mabe/todo-tada/projects).